cirosantilli/linux-kernel-module-cheat/getting-started.md

     /modulename.sh
     /modulename.out

-## Save rebuild time
+## Rebuild

-After the first build, you can also run just:

-    ./runqemu

-to save a few seconds. `./run` wouldn't rebuild everything, but checking timestamps takes a few moments.

-If you make changes to the kernel modules or most configurations, you can just use again:
+If you make changes to the kernel modules or most configurations tracked on this repository, you can just use again:

+    ./build
     ./run

-and they will updated.
+and the modified files will be rebuilt.

-But if you change any package besides `kernel_module`, you must also request those packages to be reconfigured or rebuilt with extra targets, e.g.:
+If you change any package besides `kernel_module`, you must also request those packages to be reconfigured or rebuilt with extra targets, e.g.:

-    ./run -t linux-reconfigure -t host-qemu-reconfigure
+    ./build -t linux-reconfigure -t host-qemu-reconfigure

 Those aren't turned on by default because they take quite a few seconds.